 Cloud hosting uses the resources of a cluster of servers (ie ‘the cloud’), spreading the load and using the resources on a “per need’ basis.

 Advantages of cloud Hosting

-A website’s load can then be more evenly balanced with downtimes largely eliminated.
-It is particularly useful for websites that experience occasional but large spikes in traffic, or want to be able to scale up quickly.
+A website’s load can then be more evenly balanced with downtime’s largely eliminated.
+Cloud hosting is particularly useful for websites that experience occasional but large spikes in traffic, or want to be able to scale up quickly.